-Doctoral students who are advanced to Candidacy are eligible for a reduction in NRT.
+Doctoral students who are advanced to Candidacy are eligible for a reduction in NRT for an additional nine quarters.
 Students must be advanced to Candidacy by the first day of instruction and are eligible for the reduced NRT up to and including the third year that they are advanced.